devops021/git-repo/readme.txt

-This is a GIT command folder`
+This is a GIT command folder.
+I have added comments.